dbcli/pgcli/docs/pages/asking_for_input.rst

 This has mainly two advantages:

-- The input history will be kept between concecutive :meth:`~prompt_toolkit.shortcuts.Prompt.prompt` calls.
+- The input history will be kept between consecutive :meth:`~prompt_toolkit.shortcuts.Prompt.prompt` calls.

 - The :func:`~prompt_toolkit.shortcuts.Prompt` instance and its